nguyenchiemminhvu/LinuxNetworkProgramming/README.md

 # Introduction

 Linux network programming deals with the interaction between processes using network interfaces.
-It enables interprocess communication (IPC), allowing data exchange between processes running on the same machine or on different machines connected over a network.
+It enables interprocess communication (```IPC```), allowing data exchange between processes running on the same machine or on different machines connected over a network.

 The foundation of Linux network programming lies in the use of sockets, a universal API designed for interprocess communication.
 Sockets originated from BSD Unix in 1983 and were later standardized by POSIX, making them a cornerstone of modern networking.

 # Sockets

 A socket is an endpoint for communication.
 Think of it as a door through which data flows in and out of a process.
-Processes use sockets to send and receive messages, enabling seamless IPC.
+Processes use sockets to send and receive messages, enabling seamless ```IPC```.

 Sockets were initially designed to support two domains: